DanBuchan/twittercoding/README.md

 **IMPORTANT**

-First input all the Categories you wish to display inputing them in the left to right order you wish them to appear to the users.
+First input all the Categories you wish to display inputing them in the left to right order you wish them to appear to the users. i.e the first category you put in will be on the left.
 Only once this is done can you go back and add child_categories.

 ## 4. Register users to code tweets